-$^{^{\}rm 13}$ More meetings were arranged than expected when the KPI was set.
+$^{\rm 13}$ More meetings were arranged than expected when the KPI was set.

-Performance Indicators (PI) Target 2022 Result 2022 EMCIP meetings number of meetings per year 2 2 PCF meetings number of meetings per year 1 1 Outputs 2022 Achievements Support the Member (Al) Directive. er States and the Commission in the implementa ation of the Accident Investigation ~ ariat of the Permanent Co-operation Framework ing the rules of procedure of the PCF. , as foreseen by Regulation (EU) ~ 3.
-Prepare and propos se business changes and upgrades of the EMCI IP system. ~ siness management of the EMCIP system and e EMCIP contractor. all its functionalities, including ~ Coordinate activitie and governance. s related to EMCIP users on AI matters, includir ng training, workshops, user group ~ - ata and reports from safety investigations, produ appropriate Safety Recommendations to the Co ~ overview of marine casualties and incidents on ecessary, publish a preliminary Annual Overvie ~ 8.
-Assist the Commiss sion with the preparations of the revision of the Accident Investigation legislation. ~ 0 , sess and may establish overtime underwater su on Remotely Operated Vehicles (ROVs) or sim , ,, ~ dy to assess specific implications in safety and one of the marine casualties and incidents to support executions. • ~
+Performance Indic ators (PI) Target 2022 Result 2022 EMCIP meetings number of meetings per year 2 2 PCF meetings number of meetings per year 1 1 Outputs 2022 Achievements 1.
+Support the Member (AI) Directive. er States and the Commission in the implementation of th ne Accident Investigation $\checkmark$ ariat of the Permanent Co-operation Framework, as fores ing the rules of procedure of the PCF. seen by Regulation (EU) $\checkmark$ 3.
+Prepare and propos se business changes and upgrades of the EMCIP system ٦. $\checkmark$ siness management of the EMCIP system and all its funder emotion and all its funder emotion. ctionalities, including ~ 5.
+Coordinate activities and governance. s related to EMCIP users on AI matters, including training g, workshops, user group $\checkmark$ ata and reports from safety investigations, produce safety appropriate Safety Recommendations to the Commissio • • • • ~ Publish the annual overview of marine casualties and incidents on the basis of data provided by the Member States.
+If necessary, publish a preliminary Annual Overview of Marine Casualties and Incidents. ~ 8.
+Assist the Commiss sion with the preparations of the revision of the Accident Investigation legislation. $\checkmark$ The Agency will assess and may establish overtime underwater survey services supporting accident investigation based on Remotely Operated Vehicles (ROVs) or similar tools once interest of Member States is confirmed. ~ dy to assess specific implications in safety and detect poing to marine casualties and incidents to support the Mem Investigations. ~